cormiertyshawn895/Retroactive/README.md

 - All features should work for iTunes 12.9.5.

-- All features should work for iTunes 12.6.5 except for backing up an iOS device.
+- Most features should work for iTunes 12.6.5.
 Use iTunes 12.9.5 or Finder to back up your device instead.
+Use [Apple Configurator 2](https://apps.apple.com/app/apple-configurator-2/id1037126344) to [download iOS apps on your Mac](https://www.youtube.com/watch?v=M_3t06FEhR0).

 - Movies and TV Shows downloaded from the iTunes Store may be unable to play in iTunes.
 Download or play them in the TV app instead.